 Are you interested in raw cheese-making?
+Here is a delicious raw cheddar cheese recipe.
 I’ve tried a bunch of recipes, and 4 of them I make over and over again.

 These are the cheeses that we eat daily (and that also populate my freezer) offering all the benefits of raw cultured milk, such as beneficial bacteria and enzymes.
 None of these cheeses go over 93 degrees Fahrenheit; they can still be called raw with the enzymes and bacteria intact.

 Note: You may use the whey from all these cheeses in your lacto-fermentation and/or soaking.

 #1 — Chevre or Soft Cheese

 My recipe takes off from Fias Co.
 Farm (like most of the recipes I follow), and it is delicious!
 We spread it on toast, or use it as the dairy base for a delicious creamy dressing.
 This is a 48-hour cheese and it pretty much makes itself.
 24 hours for culturing, and 24 hours for dripping.
 I use two layers of 90-count cheesecloth and find no need to hang the cheese up – a colander suspended in a pot works just fine.
 I have learned a lot about this process since my first attempt and you’ll see all my tweaks in my current recipe (guest posted at Edible Aria).

 Whenever we have too much kefir around, it inevitably becomes cheese following a simple dripping process.
 You can read about it here in my Probiotic Potato Salad recipe — although I no longer find it necessary to hang the bag of dripping kefir.